Atchaya-Saravanan/player-management/README.md

 - When a search is done, results are displayed with player information

+- The data is handled using JSON Server that is hosted in [my GitHub repository](https://github.com/Atchaya-Saravanan/mockjson).

 - When no players are found, "There are no players.
 Please add one" error message is displayed.

 Visit the website here: [Player Management System]( https://atchaya-saravanan.github.io/player-management/)